Updated Jan 25th, 2023

-Now that more than 16 years have passed since my dark night of the soul, I look back on that horrific evening and the perfectly-timed phone call and I am SO thankful that I didn’t take my own life.
+Now that many years have passed since my dark night of the soul, I look back on that horrific evening and the perfectly-timed phone call and I am SO thankful that I didn’t take my own life.
 That would have been a tragedy.
 I absolutely love my life now and have a profound sense of reverence for the gift that it is.

 For further info about the Life After Loss blog series, please click here.

 Here is the link to subscribe to receive the Life After Loss blogs – as well as to read the blogs posted thus far in the series.

 Maryanne Pope is the author of “A Widow’s Awakening.”
 She also writes screenplays, playscripts and blogs.
 She is the CEO of Pink Gazelle Productions and a co-founder of the John Petropoulos Memorial Fund.
 To receive Maryanne’s blog, “Weekly Words of Wisdom,” please subscribe here.

 4 thoughts on “Danger Ahead – When the Dark Thoughts Come”